GroningenDH/Cultural-Analytics-Open-Science-Guide/code/vcs-git-compare.md

 At some point, you will likely need/want to compare versions of a project, for example, to see what version was used to generate a particular result.

-To address this issue, use the \`git diff\` function, that takes two input data sets and outputs the changes between them.
+To address this issue, use the `git diff` function, that takes two input data sets and outputs the changes between them.

-\`git diff\` is a multi-use function that runs on Git data sources such as commits, branches, files and more.
+`git diff` is a multi-use function that runs on Git data sources such as commits, branches, files and more.

-By default, \`git diff\` will show you any uncommitted changes since the last commit.
+By default, `git diff` will show you any uncommitted changes since the last commit.

 If you want to compare two specific things the syntax is:

-git diff thing_a thing_b
+`git diff thing_a thing_b`

 For example, if you want to compare how a file has changed between two commits, use `git log` to get the SHAs of those commits and run:

-git diff SHA_a:your_file_name SHA_b:your_file_name
+`git diff SHA_a:your_file_name SHA_b:your_file_name`

 Or if you wanted to compare two branches, it would be:

-git diff branch_name other_branch_name \`\`\`
+`git diff branch_name other_branch_name`

 ### Good practice

 With a little familiarity, `git diff` becomes an extremely powerful tool you can use to track what files have changed and exactly what those changes are.
 This is extremely valuable for unpicking bugs and comparing work done by different people.
 Be careful to **understand what exactly is being compared** and, where possible, **only compare the relevant files** for what you are interested in to avoid large amounts of extraneous information.

+If there is anything wrong, please open [an issue on GitHub](https://github.com/GroningenDH/Cultural-Analytics-Open-Science-Guide/issues) or email f.pianzola@rug.nl